 I’m also grateful for the words God whispered to me that morning in my Nepalese hut: “Bloom where you’re planted.”
 I’ve recalled them frequently over the past 30 years, and they’ve truly helped me in situations when I’ve felt as though I deserve more or better.
 They’ve enabled me to embrace (with joy) circumstances that I’d consider less than desirable.
 And they’ve helped me develop the art of flexibility, which has proven invaluable in my current role that requires me to travel into faith-stretching situations frequently.

 2 Corinthians 3:18 says, “And the Lord—who is the Spirit—makes us more and more like him as we are changed into his glorious image.”
-God desires growth in us, folks.
-He wants to rid us of the characteristics that reek of self and immaturity, and to develop in us the qualities that reflect Him to a watching world.
+My friend, God desires growth in us.
+He wants to rid us of characteristics that reflect selfishness and immaturity and to develop instead the qualities that reflect His beauty.
 He often uses difficult circumstances to accomplish this goal.
 Why?
 I’m not sure, but my hunch is that we don’t pay attention when life’s easy and we can function well in our own strength.
 Regardless of the means He uses, the desired outcome remains consistent—that we demonstrate Christ.

 I’m excited for the opportunity to return to my little mud hut, to the place God used to kickstart growth and maturity in my life.
 I wish I could take you with me.
 I guarantee such a trip would change your life, too.